diegooliveirazup/template-aggragation-app/app/README.md

-## Business documentation, like business flow, steps to local running, etc.
+## Business and technical documentation, such as business flow, steps to local execution, etc.